groff_diff(7) — Linux manual page

 Suppress hyphenation of the line in adjustment modes “b” or

-than hyphenation-space extra space to each inter-word
+hyphenation-space extra space to each inter-word space.

-space.
-Without an argument, the hyphenation space
+Without an argument, the hyphenation space adjustment

 negative argument resets the hyphenation space adjustment